Detecting LLM-Assisted Academic Dishonesty using Keystroke Dynamics: Materials and methods

-Similar to the IIITD-BU-Transcribed dataset, the IIITD-BU-Paraphrased dataset investigates cases of intelligent plagiarism, where participants incorporate AI-generated content but paraphrase it before typing.
-The underlying premise is that keystroke dynamics can differentiate between paraphrasing, transcribing, and bona fide typing \cite{hayes1981uncovering,matsuhashi1981pausing,van2008pause} suggests that paraphrasing exhibits distinct behavioral patterns.
+IIITD-BU (Paraphrased) is essentially and extension of the IIITD-BU (Transcribed) targeting intelligent plagiarism scenarios in which participants incorporate AI-generated content but paraphrase it.
+Literature \cite{hayes1981uncovering,matsuhashi1981pausing,van2008pause} suggests that paraphrasing exhibits distinct behavioral patterns.
 We hypothesized that paraphrasing behavior would reflect differently into keystroke patterns than transcription.

 The participants in IIITD-BU (Paraphrased) Dataset were primarily students enrolled in a course on large language models at IIIT Delhi.
-To ensure consistency with the IIITD-BU-Transcribed dataset, they answered the following questions, designed to evoke both low and high levels of cognitive load as per Bloom's revised taxonomy \cite{anderson2001taxonomy}:\\

-\textit{ 1.~What is a large language model (LLM), and how does it work?
-Explain the basic process of how an LLM like ChatGPT is trained, how it uses transformer architecture, and give an example of a situation where you could use an LLM to solve a problem.
-(Type Minimum $250$ words)}\\

-\textit{2.
-Analyze the strengths and weaknesses of using large language models, such as ChatGPT, to answer homework questions.
-Based on your evaluation, suggest one improvement or adjustment that could make LLMs more useful in educational settings, and explain why this change would help.
-(Type Minimum $500$ words)}
+To maintain consistency with the IIITD-BU (Transcribed) dataset, one question targeted lower cognitive levels (recall and understanding), while the other required higher-order processes such as analysis and evaluation.
+The questions asked include (a) What is a large language model (LLM), and how does it work?
+Explain how an LLM such as ChatGPT is trained, how transformer architectures are used, and provide an example application (Minimum $250$ words), and (b) Analyze the strengths and weaknesses of using large language models, such as ChatGPT, to answer homework questions.
+Propose one improvement that could increase their usefulness in educational settings and justify your choice (Minimum $500$ words).

-In the first session, participants answered these questions independently, relying solely on their knowledge and critical thinking, establishing a baseline for authentic cognitive and typing behaviors.
-In the second session, participants utilized LLMs like ChatGPT for assistance but were explicitly instructed to paraphrase the AI-generated responses to ensure active cognitive engagement.
+Participants completed two sessions.
+In the first session, they answered the questions independently, relying solely on their own knowledge and reasoning, establishing a baseline for bona fide typing behavior.
+In the second session, participants used LLMs such as ChatGPT for assistance but were explicitly instructed to paraphrase the generated content before typing.

-To enforce originality, the copy-paste functionality was disabled, and participants had to disable auto-correct, grammar tools, and browser extensions.
-Both sessions recorded \textit{KeyDown} and \textit{KeyUp} events, timestamps, and mouse movements, providing a rich dataset for analyzing paraphrasing behaviors compared to transcription and bona fide typing.
+To ensure originality, copy-and-paste functionality was disabled, and participants were required to disable auto-correct, grammar tools, and browser extensions.
+Both sessions recorded \textit{KeyDown} and \textit{KeyUp} events, and timestamps, enabling detailed analysis of paraphrasing behavior in comparison to transcription and independent writing.

-\subsubsection{Deception datasets}
+\subsubsection{Deception Datasets}